NYC Mayor Eric Adams indicted on criminal corruption charges – DW – 09/26/2024

 According to the indictment, Adams received illegal campaign donations from foreign businessmen and a Turkish official.

-Adams is also alleged to have accepted perks such as luxury travel in exchange for official favours and manipulated a municipal funding programme to "compound his gains."
+Adams is also alleged to have accepted perks such as luxury travel in exchange for official favors and manipulated a municipal funding program to "compound his gains."

-Prosecutors in New York said they would give further details at a news conference later on Thursday.

 In a speech recorded at his official residence, Adams said he would remain in office, describing any charges he may face as "entirely false [and] based on lies."